2020 Hawaii Senate election

 The 2020 Hawaii Senate elections took place as part of the biennial 2020 United States elections.
-Hawaii voters will elect state senators in 13 of the state's 25 senate districts.
-The primary elections on August 8, 2020, determined which candidates will appear on the November 3, 2020, general election ballot.
+Hawaii voters elected state senators in 13 of the state's 25 senate districts.
+The primary elections on August 8, 2020, determined which candidates would appear on the November 3, 2020 general election ballot.

-Following the previous election in 2018, Democrats had control of the Hawaii Senate with 24 seats to Republicans' 1 seat.
+Following the previous election in 2018, Democrats had control of the Hawaii Senate with 24 seats to Republicans' one seat.